greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 Determines how Greenplum Database handles legacy SQL that specifies a compression type of QuickLZ, which is not supported in Greenplum Database 7 and later.
 When set to `true`, if legacy SQL specifies a compression type of QuickLZ, Greenplum Database will apply a compression type of zstd.
 When set to `false` -- the default -- specifying a compression type of QuickLZ will result in an error.

-When a user starts a session with Greenplum Database and issues a query, the system creates groups or 'gangs' of worker processes on each segment to do the work. `gp_print_create_gang_time` controls the display of additional information about gang creation, including gang reuse status and the shortest and longest connection establishment time to the segment.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|
 |Boolean|off|coordinator, session, reload|